Aloshi/EmulationStation/README.md

 gamelist.xml
 ============

 If a file named gamelist.xml is found in the root of a system's search directory, it will be parsed and the detailed GuiGameList will be used.
 This means you can define images, descriptions, and different names for files.
+Note that only standard ASCII characters are supported (if you see a weird [X] symbol, you're probably using unicode!).
 Images will be automatically resized to fit within the left column of the screen.
 Smaller images will load faster, so try to keep your resolution low.
 An example gamelist.xml:
 ```